What is CBD - A Beginner’s Guide to CBD

 Yes.
 To date, there's no evidence that CBD is toxic.

 That being said, we still haven't had a chance to really give it a good amount of research.
 CBD on its own may be safe, but it could interfere with certain medications.
 Studies in children with severe epilepsy found that high doses of CBD (400mg per day) can cause increased liver function for those taking certain epilepsy medications, such as valproic acid.
 Since CBD is metabolized in the liver, any medication also processed in the liver could butt heads with the compound, so talk to your doctor.
+To learn more about effects of Cannabidiol, check out our tutorial - Does CBD Get You High.

 Who Makes the Best CBD?